django-fluent/django-fluent-blogs/README.rst

     cd django-fluent-blogs
     pip install .

+    # Install the plugins of fluent-contents that you use:
+    pip install django-fluent-contents[text]

-    # To add tagging support + autocomplete:
+    # Optional: to add tagging support + autocomplete use:
     pip install django-taggit django-taggit-autocomplete-modified